 These four laws can be reversed.
 That is, just as a habit can be made obvious, attractive, simple and satisfying, the opposite can also be pursued if we want to abandon a custom: make it invisible, unattractive, difficult and unsatisfactory.

 Next we will expose some of the techniques that James Clear encourages us to use to successfully create new routines.
-You can find them in Your Website and from here we also encourage you to subscribe to their newsletter weekly.
+You can find them in their website and from here we also encourage you to subscribe to their newsletter weekly.

 - Keep track of habits.